wandb/docs/docs/guides/hosting/iam/manage-organization.md

 <!-- Automatically assign new users that join an organization to one or more teams if the user's domain matches the organization's domain. -->

 Assigning a team to a user when they onboard helps ensure that that new user does not create assets outside of their organization's account.
-Assets a user creates outside of an organization is not transferred if that user joins the organization at a later date.
+Assets a user creates outside of an organization are not transferred if that user joins the organization at a later date.

 :::info Existing users